 Alpha is determined using the Confidence Level, which you can define manually for each analysis.
 The Confidence Level indicates the percentage of uncertainty of the Goodness of Fit method.
 This percentage is usually determined by experience or an industry standard and limits how closely the data must fit the model in order for it to pass the Goodness of Fit test.
 The higher the Confidence Level, the easier it will be for your data to pass the Goodness of Fit test.
+The lower the Confidence Level, the harder it will be for your data to pass the Goodness of Fit test.
 If the data does pass, however, the data will be a very close fit to the model.